Spinal fusion surgery — overview and alternatives

 During our minimally invasive stabilization surgery, the surgeon will make a small incision in the neck or back.
 The surrounding muscles and soft tissue will be moved aside, undisturbed, to access the spine.
 Using precision techniques and tools, the surgeon will remove the infected area of the spine and replace it with a small implant, which is fused to the surrounding vertebrae for stabilization.

 At Laser Spine Institute 70 percent of patients who have undergone our minimally invasive stabilization surgery have reported returning to work within three months after surgery and 83 percent of our patients have reported returning to daily activities within three months after surgery.^

 The minimally invasive stabilization surgeries we perform at Laser Spine Institute include:

 - Anterior Lumbar Interbody Fusion

 - Posterior Lumbar Interbody Fusion

 - Transforaminal Lumbar Interbody Fusion

 The type of surgery you receive will be determined by your spine condition and medical history.
-A surgeon will review your MRI or CT scan prior to scheduling your surgery to determine your candidacy for one of our procedures.
+Ask for a free MRI review* prior to scheduling your surgery to determine if you are a potential candidate for one of our procedures.

 Advantages of Laser Spine Institute

-At Laser Spine Institute, we are honored to be named the leader in minimally invasive spine surgery.
-Our patients experience the difference in our services the moment they step through the doors.
+At Laser Spine Institute, our patients experience the difference in our services the moment they step through the doors of one of our surgery centers located throughout the country.
 We are committed to patient-centered care, which means you will be provided with the best care and service in a compassionate and comfortable environment.